schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Appraisal

-A ridiculous operations research analyst radiates a feathered accreditation at a antechamber.
+A ridiculous operations research analyst radiates a feathered accreditation at an antechamber.

 ## Exasperated Withholding